Byzantine Anatolia: Leo III 717–741

 Having overthrown Theodosius, the first problem Leo faced was the Arab siege of Constantinople, which was abandoned in 718, Leo having continued his predecessors alliance with the Bulgars.
 His next pressing task was to consolidate his power to avoid being himself deposed and to restore order in the face of the chaos that had ensued from the years of civil strife.
 And indeed the need to do so became clear in 719 when the deposed Anastasius II led an unsuccessful rebellion against him.
 Anastasius was executed.
 He then needed to secure the frontiers.
 In terms of domestic policies he embarked on a series of civil and legal reforms.
-The latter included a new codification in 726, referred to as the Ecloga, which unlike Justinian's Corpus on which it was based, was in Greek rather than in Latin.
+The latter included a new codification in 741, referred to as the Ekloge ton nomon, which unlike Justinian's Corpus on which it was based, was in Greek rather than in Latin.
 Administratively he subdivided a number of the themata, for reasons similar to that of his predecessors, smaller units meant less power to local officials and less threat to central authority.

 When Leo died he was succeeded by his son, Constantine V (741–775).